skarif2/skarif2.github.io/readme.md

 ## **Software Engineer**, Pick N Drop, Contractual, (Mar’17 — Oct’17)
 _Skills: Javascript, Node.js(Express), MongoDB, Google Map’s Api, FCM, SMTP, React, Redux_
   - Analyzed user requirements, designed and coded RESTful api services to support both mobile and web.
-  - Developed dashboard UI with features like realtime tracking using React-Redux and socket.io.
+  - Developed dashboard UI with features like realtime tracking using React-Redux and socket io.
   - Wrote test plans for coded enhancements, and participated in the testing of other team members' enhancements.
   - Debugged and provided quick, efficient solutions for highly critical bugs in major releases of the product.